Let’s see if other tools on the page can verify the errors and where they’re coming from.

 - Logs Analysis shows you logs from spans in the regression and you can compare the count to the number in the baseline.

-- You can filter the data by service, operation, or tag, making it easier to pinpoint the issue.
+- You can filter the data by service, operation, or attribute, making it easier to pinpoint the issue.

 - The Trace view verifies your hypothesis showing data from an actual span.